alejandrocinelli/alejandrocinelli/README.md

 - 👋 Hi, I’m @alejandrocinelli
 - 👀 I’m interested in Frontend
 - 🌱 I’m currently learning JavaScrip - React - Html - Css - Boostrap - Tailwind
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on FreeLance
-- 📫 How to reach me ...
+- 📫 How to reach me alejandro.cinelli@hotmail.com

 <!---
 alejandrocinelli/alejandrocinelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.